 Whether you’re a casual jogger or a marathon veteran, music can be the perfect companion for your workouts and a good beat can help you push yourself to the limits.
-The best headphones for running and working out should have great stability and not fall off your ears.
-Sports headphones should also be comfortable, easy-to-use, and compact enough to carry on your person when you take them to the gym or hit the road on a bike.
+The best headphones for running and working out should have great stability and not fall off or out of your ears.
+Sports headphones should also be comfortable, easy-to-use, and compact enough to carry around when you take them to the gym or go for a jog.

-So far, we've reviewed 281 earphones and below are our recommendations for the best sports headphones you can buy in 2019.
-Check also our recommendations for the best over-ear headphones for working out, and the best wireless earbuds for running, and the best headphone brands.
+So far, we've reviewed 349 headphones and below are our recommendations for the best headphones for working out you can buy in 2019.
+Check also our recommendations for the best over-ear headphones for working out, the best wireless earbuds for running, and the best headphone brands.

-The best headphones for working out and running that we’ve reviewed so far are the Jaybird Tarah Pro.
+The best wireless headphones for running that we’ve reviewed so far are the Jaybird Tarah Pro.
 They’re well-made with a comfortable, stable fit.
 They have a braided cable and magnetic earbuds that snap together for easier cable management.
 They also have an IPX7 rating, so they should be waterproof, but we don’t have a test to confirm this yet.

-If you find the Jaybird Tarah Pro too expensive, then consider the JBL Reflect Mini 2.
-They’re around the same price as the regular Jaybird Tarah and, although they don’t have the build quality and customization options of the Tarah series, they use a regular micro-USB cable to charge, which is more convenient.
-The Reflect Mini have a stable, comfortable fit and they sound decent too.
+If you find the Jaybird Tarah Pro too expensive, then consider the JBL Reflect Mini 2 Wireless.
+They’re around the same price as the Jaybird Tarah and, although they don’t have the build quality and customization options of the Tarah series, they use a regular micro-USB cable to charge, which is more convenient.
+These headphones have a stable, comfortable fit and they sound decent too.
 They have pretty good audio reproduction, which makes them well-suited for a range of music genres, like hip-hop, rock or even audiobooks or podcasts.

-If you do not like the fit of in-ears and prefer over-ear headphones for the gym, then we recommend the Beats Studio3 Wireless.
-They’re one of the best headphones for working out we've tested.
-They will not be as portable or as breathable as the Samsung Gear IconX and the Jaybird X3.
-They're also a bit less stable for more strenuous workout routines.
-However, they have a comfortable over-ear fit that's tight enough on the head for running, a great battery life, and an above-average sound quality that packs a good bass.
-The Sennheiser PXC 550 Wireless and the cheaper Sennheiser HD 4.50 BTNC have more features and a customizable options thanks to their app support, but they're not as comfortable and the excellent quick charge feature of the Beats is a lifesaver if you're about to hit the gym and forgot to charge them overnight.
+If you do not like the fit of in-ears and prefer over-ear headphones for the gym, then we recommend the Beats Studio 3 Wireless.
+They’re definitely not as breathable or as stable-fitting as the Jaybird Tarah Pro, but their over-ear fit is tight enough to keep them secure while running.
+They have great battery life and a decent bass-heavy sound.
+The Sennheiser PXC 550 Wireless and the cheaper Sennheiser HD 4.50 BTNC have more features and are more customizable options thanks to their app support, but they're not as comfortable.
+The excellent quick charge feature of the Beats is also a lifesaver if you're about to hit the gym and forgot to charge them overnight.
 All-in-all, these are worth considering if you prefer wearing over-ears while being active.

 If you prefer truly wireless earbuds for running and working out, get the Jabra Elite Active 65t.
 They are very portable and have a matte blue finish which gives them a high-end, premium feel.
-They’re rated IP56, so they should be more sweat resistant than the non-active Elite 65t model, but we don’t yet have a test to confirm this.
+They’re rated IP56, so they should be more sweat-resistant than the non-active Jabra Elite 65t model, but we don’t yet have a test to confirm this.

 They have a fairly stable in-ear fit, so they shouldn’t pop out of your ears during your workout.
 They have good audio reproduction to keep you going during a run and are also compatible with the Jabra Sound+ mobile app, which gives you access to an EQ and pre-sets to customize the sound to your liking.
 They’re also a great option to use inside a crowded gym since they block a lot of noise.